Code-Institute-Submissions/data-centric-1/README.md

 The hero-image was found using the Ecosia search engine.
 The recipe images were found on the two sites mentioned above.
 The videos are from YouTube.

 ### Acknowledgements
-- Tim's Task Manager tutorial videos from the course.
+- Tim's Task Manager tutorial videos from the CI course.
 - My mentor at Code Institute for his guidance and feedback.
 - The tutor support at Code Institute for tutoring.